Aliases for GCK Gene

 This gene encodes a member of the hexokinase family of proteins.
 Hexokinases phosphorylate glucose to produce glucose-6-phosphate, the first step in most glucose metabolism pathways.
 In contrast to other forms of hexokinase, this enzyme is not inhibited by its product glucose-6-phosphate but remains active while glucose is abundant.
 The use of multiple promoters and alternative splicing of this gene result in distinct protein isoforms that exhibit tissue-specific expression in the pancreas and liver.
 In the pancreas, this enzyme plays a role in glucose-stimulated insulin secretion, while in the liver, this enzyme is important in glucose uptake and conversion to glycogen.
 Mutations in this gene that alter enzyme activity have been associated with multiple types of diabetes and hyperinsulinemic hypoglycemia. [provided by RefSeq, Aug 2017]

 GeneCards Summary for GCK Gene

 GCK (Glucokinase) is a Protein Coding gene.
-Diseases associated with GCK include mody, type ii and hyperinsulinemic hypoglycemia, familial, 3.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include magnesium ion binding and phosphotransferase activity, alcohol group as acceptor.
+Diseases associated with GCK include Hyperinsulinemic Hypoglycemia, Familial, 3 and Maturity-Onset Diabetes Of The Young, Type 2.
+Among its related pathways are Central carbon metabolism in cancer and Galactose metabolism.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and phosphotransferase activity, alcohol group as acceptor.
 An important paralog of this gene is HK2.

 UniProtKB/Swiss-Prot for GCK Gene